Skip to main content

 scalar CloudinaryOptions

-Notice we defined options as an argument which takes a custom scalar type CloudinaryOptions (defined after the User definition).
+Notice options takes a custom scalar type CloudinaryOptions (defined after the User type).

-In order to create the custom scalar type we need to import the GraphQLScalarType in our resolver:
+To create the custom scalar, import GraphQLScalarType in the resolver:

 const { GraphQLScalarType } = require('graphql');